accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 Text whose appearance is controlled by the platform's formatting technology (such as CSS for HTML pages).

-#### Sudden change in brightness or flashing effect
+#### Sudden change in brightness or blinking effect

-Alternation of relative brightness that can cause seizures in some people, if they are large enough in a specific frequency range.
+Alternating relative brightness that can cause seizures in some people, if they are large enough in a specific frequency range.

 #### Summary (of table)